Hockey

 Furthermore, why can hockey players fight but not other sports?
 Hockey is one of the only sports left that the players actually police themselves.
 Fighting only works in hockey because of how difficult and tiring it is, and is a main reason why players don’t need the refs to defend them.

-SEE ALSO: How much weight do hockey players lose per game?
+SEE ALSO: Question: How fast do hockey players move on the ice?

 Back to top button